psf/requests/docs/dev/contributing.rst

 Requests has one very important rule governing all forms of contribution, including reporting bugs or requesting features.
-This golden rule is "`be cordial or be on your way`_".
+This golden rule is "be cordial or be on your way".

 **All contributions are welcome**, as long as everyone involved is treated with respect.

-.. _be cordial or be on your way: https://kenreitz.org/essays/2013/01/27/be-cordial-or-be-on-your-way

 .. _early-feedback: